 Everyone kind of ignores Luke when says he saw a face in the explosion, because living in denial is an even better place to live than in Utah, and of course, during the credits we see that The Car is still “alive” and is arriving in Los Angeles.
 Too bad we never got a sequel.

-Now The Car was almost universally panned by critics, Gene Siskel gave it one star and on Rotten Tomatoes it is at 18% and I simply don’t get the hate, this is a well-made thriller with a nice and simple premise of “What would the devil do if he had a rad set of wheels?”
+Now The Car was almost universally panned by critics, Gene Siskel gave it one star and on Rotten Tomatoes it is at only 30% and I simply don’t get the hate.
+This is a well-made thriller with a nice and simple premise of “What would the devil do if he had a rad set of wheels?”
 And there are very few “movie cars” as cool as this 1971 Lincoln Continental Mark III customized by George Barris, the guy who gave us the Adam West Batmobile.
 Those of you who haven’t had the privilege of seeing this film yet may have seen The Car when it appeared in an episode of Futurama that had Bender turning into a WereCar.

 One thing I don’t want to forget to mention is the score by composer Leonard Rosenman which contains some of the most haunting music I’ve ever heard in a horror film and it along with The Cars signature horn blasts make for a fabulous soundtrack.